A priori and a posteriori error estimates for the Deep Ritz method applied to the Laplace and Stokes problem: Finite element and neural network approximations

-Diagonal testing of~(\ref{energy:stokes:variational}) then gives the claimed estimate. \end{proof} For optimal scaling the two parameters $\alpha$ and $\lambda$ should be chosen similarly.
+and hereby, we obtain the postulated result. \end{proof} For optimal scaling the two parameters $\alpha$ and $\lambda$ should be chosen similarly.
 This penalized energy minimization formulation does not produce an approximation to the pressure.

 Having these first results at hand we can proceed as in the case of the Laplace problem and define $\vt_{\N,ex}\in W_\N=V_\N\times V_\N$ as the neural network solution based on exact integration.
-The numerical neural network solution is obtained by Monte-Carlo quadrature of the energy $E_{\lambda,\alpha}(\vt)$, see~\eqref{energy:stokes}, using $N^{in}$ interior and $N^{bnd}$ boundary points.
-The minimizer $\vt_{\N,mc}$ is characterized by the discrete variational problem
+The numerical neural network solution is obtained by Monte-Carlo quadrature of the energy $E_{\lambda,\alpha}(\vt)$, see~\eqref{energy:stokes}, using $N^{in}$ interior and $N^{bnd}$ boundary points

+The structure is comparable to the Laplace problem, see~\eqref{lap:lossfunction} just with the additional penalty term enforcing the divergence condition.